isabellaccarloss/wisd_boston23/README.md

 - This project aims to analyze screens and their impact on the games evaluated.

-- The analysis of screens and their outcomes can provide coaches and staff with information about other teams’ and their own screens behavior/results.
+- The analysis of screens and their outcomes can provide coaches and staff with information about other teams’ and their own's screens behavior/results.
 This can be used to improve approaches and tactics.

 - The final product is a Python code containing analysis and a dashboard.